 Create new products

-Tire recycling can also turn scrap tires into useful products.
+Tire recycling can also turn scrap tires into useful products such as crumb rubber and tire-derived fuel.
 On the industrial side, tire-derived fuel is a by-product of tire recycling that releases few harmful emissions.
 Compared to normal fuel from coal, tire-derived fuel is more energy efficient.
 It is used in cement kilns and paper mills as a supplemental fuel.
 It can improve boiler efficiency, lower production costs, and reduce air emissions.

 Other industries also extract and reuse materials from old tires such as steel and nylon.
 Recycled steel produced by tire recycling plants is brought and reused by steelworks firms.
 Nylon, meanwhile, is used as noise insulation in industrial plants.